-- Incarcerated family member, such as a parent or sibling, is not included in the family size. - Adults who are not married and do not consider themselves common-law spouses but reside in the same household are not considered part of the same family household unit unless they are the parents of the same child.
+- Incarcerated family member, such as a parent or sibling, is not included in the family size. - Adults who are not married but reside in the same household are not considered part of the same family household unit unless they are the parents of the same child.

-2.1.7 Income Definition and Calculations
+2.1.8 Income Definition and Calculations